Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Methods

 \subsubsection{Cleft Palate speech corpus}

 While we are chiefly concerned with evaluating hypernasality in dysarthric speakers exhibiting neuromuscular diseases, cleft lip and palate (CLP) speech is useful for evaluation purposes, as CLP speech often exhibits hypernasality without the other kinds of perceptual changes (slurring, generalized articulatory imprecision) that also arise in dysarthria.
-We use a corpus of 6 child and 12 adult CLP speakers with different levels of hypernasality severity, that span the hypernasality range (from normal to extreme) in equal intervals \cite{kuehn2002efficacy} to demonstrate that our model chiefly captures hypernasality rather than any associated neurologically disorded speech symptoms.
-These CLP speakers are otherwise healthy and exhibit no other co-modulating symptoms such as imprecise articulation resulting from other motor impairments.
-Because the hypernasality assessments for these speakers were performed by different clinicians than our dysarthric data, we focus on correlation alone to evaluate the performance of our hypernasality evaluation system on this speech.
+We use a corpus of 6 child and 12 adult CLP speakers with different levels of hypernasality severity, that span the hypernasality range (from normal to extreme) in equal intervals \cite{kuehn2002efficacy} to demonstrate that our model chiefly captures hypernasality rather than any associated neurologically disordered speech symptoms.